The fifth Festival of Romani Film will take place in Berlin in 2021:

 We are looking for films that critically reflect upon the lives of Romani people or productions that include Romani professionals.
 Romani people and organizations can make recommendations for films and Roma and non-Roma filmmakers are invited to submit their films.

-Deadline for proposals:
+Deadline for submission of proposals: